Ali-Akbar Dehkhoda: Biography

 The literary and commentary works of Ali Akbar Dehkhoda (AAD) actually started through his collaboration with Journal of Soor Esrafeel where he created a satirical political column entitled as Nonsense or Fiddle-Faddle (in Persian: Charand Parand).
 The Persian term of Dakho was his signature or his pen name for that column.
 Dakho means not only as the Administrator of a Village (in Persian: Dehkhoda or Kadkhoda), but it also refers to a Naive or an Unsophisticated Person (in Persian: Saadeh Lowh).

 Works

 Dehkhoda's personal note: "What the reader of this dictionary sees is not the fruit of a lifetime of endeavour, it is the fruit of many lifetimes of endeavour."

 Dehkhoda translated Montesquieu's De l'esprit des lois (The Spirit of the Laws) into Persian.

-He has also written Amsal o Hekam ("Proverbs and Sayings") in four volumes, a French-Persian Dictionary, and other books.
+He also wrote Amsal o Hekam ("Proverbs and Sayings") in four volumes, a French-Persian Dictionary, and other books.

 His lexicographic masterpiece is Loghat-nameh-ye Dehkhoda ("Dehkhoda Dictionary"), the largest Persian dictionary ever published, in 15 volumes.
 Mohammad Moin accomplished Dehkhoda's unfinished volumes according to Dehkhoda's request after him.
 Finally the book was published after forty five years of efforts of Dehkhoda.